torvalds/linux/Documentation/admin-guide/pm/intel_idle.rst

 ===================

 ``intel_idle`` is a part of the
-:doc:`CPU idle time management subsystem <cpuidle>` in the Linux kernel (``CPUIdle``).
+:doc:`CPU idle time management subsystem <cpuidle>` in the GNU/Linux kernel (``CPUIdle``).
 It is the default CPU idle time management driver for the Nehalem and later generations of Intel processors, but the level of support for a particular processor model in it depends on whether or not it recognizes that